BrentWeiffenbach/Grace/README.md

 To launch the turtlebot navigation in sim, run `roslaunch grace grace.launch gmapping:=true`.
 Find the other arguments in the [grace](launch/grace.launch) launch file

+You can also set the output to verbose by using the `verbose:=true` argument.

 ## Known Issues

 * A known bug is that `/opt/ros/melodic/include/gmapping/gridfastslam/gridslamprocessor.hxx` floods the console without the ability to disable.